ludocode/onramp/README.md

 Onramp is an experiment in implementing C completely from scratch on a custom architecture, retaining all bootstrap stages in between.
 It is essentially three compilers, three preprocessors/assemblers/linkers, a multi-stage libc, a custom instruction set, several virtual machines, a debugger...
 It will take a long time to complete and there are many directions it can take in the future.

-I welcome bug reports but I am not currently accepting contributions.
-Feel free to fork this and implement VMs but be aware that the bytecode format will change.
-(Also, I don't have good VM tests at the moment so you might have a lot of trouble debugging your VM.)

 ## Project Status